19hours/sg-statutes/Acts/Property Tax Act.md

 (5) No tax shall be payable on any house, land, building or tenement the annual value of which is $18 or less.

-(6) All buildings or parts of buildings used exclusively —
+(6) Where the Comptroller is satisfied that a building or any part thereof is used exclusively —

-(a) as places for public religious worship;
+(a) as a place for public religious worship;

-(b) for public schools which are in receipt of grants-in-aid from the Government;
+(b) for a public school which is in receipt of grants-in-aid from the Government;

-(c) for charitable purposes; and
+(c) for charitable purposes; or

 (d) for purposes conducive to social development in Singapore,

+the building or such part thereof, as the case may be, shall be exempted from payment of the tax.

+[23/2010 wef 25/10/2010]

-shall be exempted from payment of the tax.
+(6A) Where the Comptroller is satisfied that land is used or will be developed or is being developed into a building for use principally for any purpose specified in subsection (6), the land shall be exempted from payment of the tax.

+[23/2010 wef 25/10/2010]

 (7) The Minister may exempt, subject to such conditions as he thinks fit, any premises or part thereof from the payment of the tax.